 With Telegram Bot and respond.io, you can unlock the full potential of Telegram as a broadcasting tool.
 Telegram Bots let you broadcast messages directly to your contacts, allowing them to respond to you privately, which is great for support purposes.

+If your plan supports it, you can customize the rate at which your broadcast is delivered.
 A Telegram broadcast can be scheduled so they reach your contacts at optimal times and you can run tests before sending them to ensure your outgoing messages are flawless.

 What You Should Know About Telegram Bot Broadcasting